DanielOBenson/inav/docs/VTOL.md

 2. **Configure the fixed-wing/Multi-Copter:**
    - Configure your fixed-wing/Multi-Copter as you normally would, or you can copy and paste default settings to expedite the process.
-   - Dshot esc protocol availability might be limited depends on outputs and fc board you are using. change the motor wiring or use oneshot/multishot esc protocol and calibrate throttle range.
+   - Dshot esc protocol availability might be limited depending on the outputs and fc board you are using.
+Change the motor wiring or use oneshot/multishot esc protocol and calibrate throttle range.
    - You can use throttle = -1 as a placeholder for the motor you wish to stop if the motor isn't the last motor
    - Consider conducting a test flight to ensure that everything operates as expected.
 And tune the settings, trim the servos.